balvisio/CAFA-Toolset/README.md

       a larger single dataset in UniProt-GOA format.

-  2. Target generation: this tool generates a set of protein sequences in the fasta file format that can be used by the scientific community participating in the CAFA challenge or anyone performing research in protein function annotation.
+  2. Target generation: this tool generates a set of protein sequences in the FASTA file format that can be used by the scientific community participating in the CAFA challenge or anyone performing research in protein function annotation.